pakamijo/EasySprite/README.md

 ```
 Under the hood, all EasySprite does is abstract the math used with ImageRectOffset and ImageRectSize necessary to
 create the array of sprites.

+Special thanks to 0bBinary for creating Simple Sprite.